 \section{Abstract}

 The negative cyclic homology for a differential graded algebra over the rational field has a quotient of the Hochschild homology as a direct summand if the $S$-action is trivial.
-With this fact, we show that the string bracket in the sense of Chas and Sullivan is reduced to the loop product followed by the BV operator on the loop homology provided the given manifold is {\it BV exact}.
-The reduction is indeed derived from the equivalence between the BV exactness and the triviality of the $S$-action.
+With this fact, we show that the string bracket in the sense of Chas and Sullivan is reduced to the loop product followed by the BV operator on the loop homology provided the given manifold is {\it BV-exact}.
+The reduction is indeed derived from the equivalence between the BV-exactness and the triviality of the $S$-action.
 Moreover, it is proved that a Lie bracket on the loop cohomology of the classifying space of a connected compact Lie group possesses the same reduction.
 By using these results, we consider the non-triviality of string brackets.
-Another highlight is that a simply-connected space with positive weights is BV exact.
-Furthermore, the {\it higher BV exactness} is also discussed featuring the cobar-type Eilenberg-Moore spectral sequence.
+We also show that a simply-connected space with positive weights is BV-exact.
+Furthermore, the {\it higher BV-exactness} is discussed featuring the cobar-type Eilenberg-Moore spectral sequence.

 { \makeatletter \@dotsep{5} \makeatother }